georgique/world-geojson/README.md

 Besides bigger countries which are to be splitted into states, some smaller are also worth to be splitted into geographical areas.
 More about additional area boundaries release [here](http://www.httphobo.com/all/world-geojson-release-2-0-0/).

-Countries to be splitted into areas are:
+Countries split into areas are:
 * Denmark (3): Mainland/Greenland/Faroe Islands
 * Ecuador (2): Mainland/Galápagos Islands
 * France (18): Mainland/Corsica/French Guiana/Guadeloupe/Martinique/Mayotte/Réunion/Clipperton Island/French Polynesia/New Caledonia/Saint Barthélemy/Saint Martin/Saint Pierre and Miquelon/Wallis and Futuna/French Southern and Atlantic Lands